dbt-labs/docs.getdbt.com/website/blog/2022-07-19-migrating-from-stored-procs.md

 is_featured: true
 ---

 Stored procedures are widely used throughout the data warehousing world.
 They’re great for encapsulating complex transformations into units that can be scheduled and respond to conditional logic via parameters.
-However, as team’s continue building their transformation logic using the stored procedure approach, we see more data downtime, increased data warehouse costs, and incorrect / unavailable data in production.
+However, as teams continue building their transformation logic using the stored procedure approach, we see more data downtime, increased data warehouse costs, and incorrect / unavailable data in production.
 All of this leads to more stressed and unhappy developers, and consumers who have a hard time trusting their data.

 If your team works heavily with stored procedures, and you ever find yourself with the following or related issues: